Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Experiment

 \subsection{Ablation Study}

 In this section, we conduct comprehensive ablation experiments to validate the effectiveness of our method.
+All ablations are performed on the CLIP ViT-B/16 backbone.
 We use SCLIP~\cite{wang2023sclip} as our baseline, which modifies the attention mechanism in the final layer by replacing the original $\mathbf{Q} \mathbf{K}^\top$ attention with $\mathbf{Q} \mathbf{Q}^\top + \mathbf{K} \mathbf{K}^\top$ attention, to enhance correlations.
 Additionally, we remove the residual connections and feed-forward network (FFN) following~\cite{lan2024clearclip, lan2024proxyclip}.

-\paragraph{Analysis of Various Strategies} In \Cref{tab:ablation}, we incrementally incorporate each strategy to highlight its contribution.
-First, by resolving the anomaly tokens (denoted by AnomRes), our method achieves a 1.2\% mIoU improvement, effectively addressing the issues brought by anomaly tokens, as discussed in \Cref{sec:anomaly_removal}.
+\textbf{Analysis of Various Strategies:} In \Cref{tab:ablation}, we incrementally incorporate each strategy to highlight its contribution.
+First, by resolving the anomaly tokens (denoted by AnomRes), our method achieves a 1.2\% mIoU improvement, effectively addressing the issues caused by anomaly tokens, as discussed in \Cref{sec:anomaly_removal}.
 Next, we apply the self-adjusting strategy proposed in \Cref{sec:self-calibration}, which leverages the spatial consistency within CLIP's mid-level features to enhance attention correlation (denoted by AttnEnh), leading to a 0.9\% improvement.
 By adaptively aggregating deep features (FeatAgg), we obtain a further 0.8\% gain in mIoU.
-Finally, the multi-level fusion strategy (MultiFuse) in \Cref{sec:multi} provides a 1.6\% boost in mIoU.
+Finally, the two-pass strategy (TwoPass) in \Cref{sec:multi} provides a 1.6\% boost in mIoU.
 Collectively, these strategies contribute to a substantial 12.3\% improvement over the baseline.
 Besides, we conduct a detailed ROC curve analysis as shown in \Cref{fig:affinity} (bottom right).
 SC-CLIP achieves an AUC of 0.81, surpassing the baseline by 17.4\% and significantly enhancing the semantic coherence.

+\textbf{Resolving the Anomaly Tokens:} To thoroughly investigate the configurations for resolving anomaly tokens, we conduct a series of ablation studies.
+These studies examine the impact of varying the number of anomaly tokens, the choice of different anomaly detection methods, various interpolation strategies, and different neighborhood sizes.
+The results are summarized in Table~\ref{tab:combined_anomaly_study}, where the first row reports the baseline results for all four groups of experiments.

+(a) The number of anomaly tokens: As we use the LOF algorithm to identify the anomaly tokens, we need to adjust the contamination hyperparameter to control the number of detected anomalies.
+We explore the optimal number of tokens to resolve, as shown in \Cref{tab:combined_anomaly_study} (a).
+As the number increases from 1 to 10, performance gradually improves.
+However, further increasing this number to 15 yields no additional gains.
+Therefore, we adopt the removal of 10 tokens (about 5\% of the ViT-B/16 token sequence) in our method.